saleem-hadad/laravel-model-updater/README.md

 ## Overview

-UpdatableModel is a package helps you define the business logic and the validation needed to update an entire model's fields or just a few of them via a simple controller action and request handler.
+ModelUpdater is a package helps you define the business logic and the validation needed to update an entire model's fields or just a few of them via a simple controller action and request handler.

 Let's take a simple example to illustrate the purpose of this package: